Today’s topic: Histamine.

 Alcohol is not only rich in histamine but also inhibits the DAO enzyme to help degrade histamine.

 Drugs that release histamine or inhibit diamine oxidase (DAO) can be found in this reference, in TABLE 5 which is also cited below.
-Some medications included in this list are metoclopramide (reglan), Cimetidine, and Amitriptyline.
+Some medications included in this list are metoclopramide (reglan) and Cimetidine.

 Here are some general tips to minimize histamine in diet:

 - Avoid or reduce eating overly ripened and/or fermented foods (aged cheeses, alcoholic drinks, products containing yeast, stale fish)

 - Histamine levels in foods vary, depending on how ripe, matured the foods are–with higher levels the more ripe or aged.

 - As much as it is possible, only buy and eat fresh food.

 - Don’t allow foods to linger outside the refrigerator – especially meat products or eat left-overs.